Common seadragon

-The common seadragon or weedy seadragon (Phyllopteryx taeniolatus) is a marine fish related to the seahorses.
-Adult common seadragons are a reddish colour, with yellow and purple markings; they have small leaf-like appendages that resemble kelp fronds providing camouflage and a number of short spines for protection.
+The common seadragon or weedy seadragon (Phyllopteryx taeniolatus) is a marine fish of the order Syngnathiformes, which also includes the similar pipefishes, seahorses, and trumpetfishes among other species.
+Adult common seadragons are a reddish colour, with yellow and purple striped markings; they have small, leaf-like appendages that resemble kelp or seaweed fronds, providing camouflage, as well as a number of short spines for protection.
+As with seahorses and the other syngnathids, the seadragon has a similarly tubular snout and a fused, toothless jaw into which it captures small invertebrate prey at lightning speed.
 Males have narrower bodies and are darker than females.
 Seadragons have a long dorsal fin along the back and small pectoral fins on either side of the neck, which provide balance.
-Common seadragons can reach 45 cm in length.
+Weedy seadragons can reach 45 cm in length.

 The common seadragon is the marine emblem of the Australian state of Victoria.

-Range
+Range and habitat

-The common seadragon is endemic to Australian waters of the Eastern Indian Ocean, Southern Ocean and the South Western Pacific Ocean.
-It can be found approximately between Port Stephens (New South Wales) and Geraldton, Western Australia, as well as Tasmania.
+The common seadragon is endemic to Australian and insular coastal waters of the eastern Indian Ocean northern Southern Ocean and the southwestern Pacific Ocean.
+It can generally be found along the entire southern coastline of the Australian continent, including Tasmania and other offshore islands.
+It can be observed regularly from around Port Stephens, New South Wales to Geraldton, Western Australia, as well as off the coast of South Australia and the Great Australian Bight.